 - Artificial flavors/sweeteners: Sucralose, aspartame, corn syrup, and saccharin are common artificial sweeteners used in protein powders.
 Some individuals may have unfavorable responses to these sweeteners, which can include headaches, gastrointestinal irritation, and weight gain.

 - Powdered skim milk/milk solids: Skim milk powders and solids are frequently employed as a low-cost bulking ingredient in lower-quality protein powders.
-They contain a lot of lactose sugars that add more calories to the protein shake and potentially increase blood sugar .
+According to ScienceDaily, they contain a lot of lactose sugars that add more calories to the protein shake and potentially increase blood sugar .

 - Vegetable fats and oils: Many fat-loss and protein shakes use these substances to improve richness, thus making them taste creamy.
 They contain trans fat, which adds a significant number of calories to the protein shake.